snopoke/claude-plugins/README.md

-# snopoke's Claude Code Plugin Marketplace
+# Claude Code Plugin Marketplace

 A collection of Claude Code plugins.